GoogleChrome/developer.chrome.com/site/en/blog/fedcm-origin-trial/index.md

 ### You're an IdP {: #idp }

-FedCM requires support from an indentity provider.
+FedCM requires support from an identity provider.
 A relying party cannot use FedCM independently.
 If you are a RP, you can ask your IdP to provide instructions.